manish-poudel/coding-math/README.md

 # coding-math
-Doing cool math stuffs using python.
+Doing cool math stuffs using code particulary using Python and JS.

 This repo will be about bringing math to life.